beejjorgensen/bgnet/src/bgnet_part_0100_intro.md

 believe it to be true.
 (Or maybe it's age.)
 But what I can say is that after a decade-plus of not using Microsoft OSes for my personal work, I'm much happier!
-As such, I can sit back and safely say, "Sure, feel free to use Windows!"  ...Ok yes, it does make me grit my teeth to say that.
+As such, I can sit back and safely say, "Sure, feel free to use Windows!"  ...OK yes, it does make me grit my teeth to say that.

 So I still encourage you to try [i[Linux]]